Progressive Cavity Pump

 • Universal Pin Joint: This allows the rotor to spin irregularly within the stator by joining it to the drive shaft.

 • Gearbox: Allows the pump to operate at the lowest possible RPMs necessary.
+Discover how our advanced progressive cavity pumps integrate these components for optimal performance."

 Progressive Cavity Pump Applications